 Well Made Clothes was one of the first retailers in the country curating sustainable fashion brands online.
-The store is still committed to keeping ethical and sustainable production front and centre and bring a lot of great offshore brands into the Australian market (ie. Veja!)
-Well Made Clothes says that its values (and the brand’s it stocks) are handcrafted, transparent, sustainable, local, fair, minimal waste, and gender equal.
+The store is still committed to keeping ethical and sustainable production front and centre and brings a lot of great offshore brands into the Australian market (ie. Veja!)
+Well Made Clothes says that its values (and the brands it stocks) are handcrafted, transparent, sustainable, local, fair, minimal waste and gender equal.
 Look out for Arnsdorf, Obus Clothing, Kowtow, Kuwaii, Veja, Lois Hazel, Nobody Denim, and many more.

-Online retailer Velvety first and foremost stocks vegan fashion and beauty items of men and women.
+Online retailer Velvety first and foremost stocks vegan fashion and beauty items for men and women.
 But its fashion collection extends to fairly made.
-Valvety says “We only stock clothing that is organic, natural, upcycled or comes from zero waste fabrics.
+Velvety says “We only stock clothing that is organic, natural, upcycled or comes from zero waste fabrics.
 Most of our labels are Peta Approved Vegan, Fair Trade certified and Organic Certified by GOTS.”

 This online retailer is an advocate of Australian and New Zealand ethical fashion labels.
-They choose their brands by sticking to their ten values: Australian and New Zealand made, Australian and New Zealand designed, sustainable and zero waste, ethical, eco friendly fabrics, certified, vegan, transparent, social enterprise, and recycled and circular.
-They say: “As a business, we encourage and inspire the community to shop local, consume consciously, and engage personally with ethical Australian fashion, beauty and lifestyle brands.”
+The Fashion Advocate chooses its brands by sticking to ten values: Australian and New Zealand made, Australian and New Zealand designed, sustainable and zero waste, ethical, eco friendly fabrics, certified, vegan, transparent, social enterprise, and recycled and circular.
+The retailer says: “As a business, we encourage and inspire the community to shop local, consume consciously, and engage personally with ethical Australian fashion, beauty and lifestyle brands.”
 Shop for brands such as Frske, Shapes in the Sand, Gaál, Empire of Bees, and more.